PerryM123/memories_backend/docs/My Notes.md

 - Logout Page?
 - List of Posts Page w/ side menu
 - List of Groups page???
 Or just keep on Posts Page???

+# About Posts API

+## get 10 posts
+- GET /api/post
+※ We will get user_id from user session

+## Add a new post to a group
+- POST /api/post
+- body:
+  - message_title
+  - message_text
+  - image
+  - group_id
+※ We will get user_id from user session

+## Edit a post
+- PUT /api/post
+- body:
+  - post_info_id
+  - group_id
+  - message_title
+  - message_text
+  - image
+※ We will get user_id from user session

+## Delete a post
+- DELETE /api/post
+- body:
+  - post_info_id
+※ We will get user_id from user session